-For instance, you can still compose and read emails with Gmail Offline and work on documents offline with Google Drive.
-The offline apps will automatically save your work and sync back up with the online services when your Chromebook reconnects.
-Even more, you can download and play many Android games offline, too.
+For instance, you can go online, compose, or read emails with Gmail Offline.
+With Google Drive, you can also work on documents offline.
+These offline apps automatically will save your work and sync back to the online services the moment your Chromebook reconnects.
+Additionally, you are free to download and play any Android games offline, if you like.

 2. How Does Chrome OS Compare to Windows 10?

-Chrome OS is a lightweight operating system compared with Windows 10 and macOS.
-That’s because the OS centers around the Chrome app and web-based processes.
-Unlike Windows 10 and macOS, you can’t install third-party software on a Chromebook — all the apps you get come from the Google Play Store.
+Windows in general offers access to a range of files and services, while Chrome OS is limited to only a list of apps.
+Chrome Os utilizes a lightweight operating system and centers around the Chrome app and web-based processes.
+Unlike Windows 10, you can’t install third-party software on a Chromebook — you get the apps from the Google Play Store.

 3. What are the limitations of Chromebooks?

-No installation of desktop software – At first glance, their biggest flaw is the inability to install traditional desktop software.
-For instance, there doesn’t appear to be any means to install photo editing applications like Adobe’s Photoshop or GIMP.
+- No installation of desktop software – Chromebooks cannot install traditional desktop software.
+For example, it cannot install photo editing applications like Adobe’s Photoshop.

 4. Can I play games on a Chromebook?